 If additional verification is required, Apple will contact you.
 If everything is in order, you can expect to see your business added to Apple Maps within a week or so.

-The New Apple Maps Ratings Explained
+Apple Maps Ratings Explained

 Recently, Apple pushed a series of software development and updates on Maps.
 Most notably, the company rolled out a feature (first seen in a beta version of iOS 14) that enabled users to submit ratings and photos of places.